Art Exhibit Closes Early Amid Sexual Harassment Claims Against Photographer

 Nixon retired abruptly last month from his teaching position at the Massachusetts College of Art and Design amid allegations that he sent students sexually explicit emails, asked them to pose nude for him, and showed them photographs of his own genitalia.
 The Boston Globe reported on this behavior last week, having interviewed more than a dozen students.

 After that report, the Institute of Contemporary Art was faced with a decision.
-The exhibition had been on view since December, and would come down April 22.
-But many people who commented to the the museum questioned whether it should be taken down sooner.
+The exhibition had been on view since December and would come down April 22.
+But many people who commented to the museum questioned whether it should be taken down sooner.

 The museum decided to keep the exhibit on view as planned.
-In a sign posted in the gallery, it addressed the allegations in a written statement, and said this was a "difficult decision."
+In a sign posted in the gallery, it addressed the allegations in a written statement and said this was a "difficult decision."

 "There are divergent opinions within the ICA community and our publics around this decision," the statement went on.
 "In the end, we have kept the exhibition on view with a commitment to thoughtful and due process, open dialogue, and debate."
-The sign also invited viewers to comment on the issue on an open forum online, which has since been taken down.
+The sign also invited viewers to comment on the issue on an open online forum, which has since been taken down.
 Several comments, including from ICA staff members, expressed "disappointment" and even shame at the decision to leave the exhibit up.

 Then, a plot twist: Nixon himself asked for the work to be taken down.